samyak2403/URL-TV-Admin/README.md

 - Firebase project configuration

 ## Installation
+1. Download the latest APK from the [Releases](https://github.com/samyak2403/URL-TV-Admin/releases/latest) section

-1. Clone the repository
+2. Clone the repository
-2. Add your `google-services.json` file to the app directory
+3. Add your `google-services.json` file to the app directory
-3. Build and run the project using Android Studio
+4. Build and run the project using Android Studio

 ## Contributing